SWLab-ICUFF/ckan2void/README.md

 # CKAN to VoID

-The ckan2void is a tool which extracts dataset descriptions, expressed using the VoID vocabulary, from CKAN catalogues, dataset dumps and void files and enrich descriptions with DBpedia topic categories of the entities detected in textual literals of the dataset.
+The ckan2void is a tool which extracts dataset descriptions, using the VoID vocabulary, from CKAN catalogues, dataset dumps and void files and enrich descriptions with DBpedia topic categories of the entities detected in textual literals of the dataset.

 Requirements
 ------------